Coffee is so much more than just a drink many of us reach for every day.

 7. Brewing Justice

-Brewing Justice by Daniel Jaffee explores the inner workings and impact of fair trade in coffee production.
+Brewing Justice by Daniel Jaffee explores the inner workings and impact of fair trade in the coffee industry.

-However, many dispute that this move is doing more harm than good when you look at its agricultural and economic impact.
+However, many dispute that this move is doing more harm than good when considering its agricultural and economic impact.

-Daniel Jaffee explores the often-unheard effects of fair trade and what it actually means for grassroots communities, coffee producers, farmers, and even consumers.
+Daniel Jaffee examines the often-overlooked impacts of fair trade and what it truly entails for grassroots communities, coffee producers, farmers, and even consumers.

 - The book carries readers into the lives of coffee-producer households and communities, offering a nuanced analysis of fair trade’s effects on everyday life and the limits of its impact.